 to see Northstar Meetings Group’s comprehensive and continuing coverage of how coronavirus is affecting meetings

-Below is the latest information for the following cruise lines; For further details, contact the operators directly.
+Below is the latest cruise line suspension information.
+For further details, contact the operators directly.

-Norwegian Cruise Line has expanded its pause on cruises through May 10, 2020.
+Norwegian Cruise Line has expanded its cruise suspension through October 2020.

-Viking Cruises has halted its river and ocean cruise operations until May 1, according to a statement on the company's website.
+Viking Cruises has halted its river and ocean cruise operations until Aug.
+31, 2020.

 The new cruise line has postponed the maiden sailing of the 2,700-passenger Scarlet Lady until Oct.
 16, 2020.